Skip to Content

 I know that everyone thinks taking a bath is just wasting water, but depending on the size of your bathtub and the type of showerhead you have, you might actually save water by taking a bath.

-Before I switched to a Nebia Showerhead, if I were shaving, I’d save water by filling up my small bathtub.
+Before I switched to a Nebia Showerhead (and if I were shaving), I’d save water by filling up my small bathtub.

 Now, I only take a bath when I’m feeling super stressed out, which is about a few times a year.